 Besides, sleep allows the body to deal with all the cell damages that may have occurred to the body during the day.

 By having enough sleep also, their immune system is refreshed and can thus effectively perform its job of preventing diseases.

 For most physicians, the quality and quantity of sleep is a good barometer of an individual’s health.

 According to studies also, older people who cannot get some good sleep are the ones who tend to suffer from memory and attention problems, depression, as well as chronic daytime sleepiness.

-There are some serious health problems that can be caused by insufficient sleep, such as breast cancer among women, weight problems, diabetes and various cardiovascular illnesses.
+Some severe health problems can be caused by insufficient sleep, such as breast cancer among women, weight problems, diabetes, and various cardiovascular illnesses.